 Hard-drawn copper won't expand, so repair fittings can be installed close to where the splits have been cut out.

 Soft (roll) copper may expand.
 It may not split the first time it freezes, or it may.
-You may need to cut back to pipe that has never frozen to force fittings onto soft copper when repairing those frozen water pipes.
+You may need to cut back to pipe that has never frozen in order to force fittings onto soft copper when repairing those frozen water pipes.
 The colder it gets, the closer the splits in copper pipe will be to each other.

-PVC and CPVC act about the same way when they freeze.
+PVC and CPVC act in about the same way when they freeze.
 Both get brittle in cold weather.
 They both fracture anywhere they freeze on either the pipe, fitting, or adapter.
 When PVC and CPVC frozen water pipes stay frozen long term or suffer a hard freeze they split along their length from fitting to fitting, ruining whole sections of pipe.

-In normal conditions you cut PVC and CPVC with a snip, but if you are making repairs on those systems and it's still cold, use a saw to cut it.
+In normal conditions you cut PVC and CPVC with a snip, but if you are making repairs on those systems and it's very cold, use a saw to cut it.
 The snip may produce more of a controlled fracture than a cut.

 PB pipe (brand name Qest Pipe) is said to be freeze resistant, not freeze proof.
 PB was the first of the flexible pipes to be used widely in American homes.
 There are several generations of fittings and clamps, but the pipe remained the same while it was on the market for residential plumbing.